Buff striped keelback: Feeding ecology

-The primary diet of adult A. stolatum is small amphibians such as frogs and toads, but they are also known to consume fish, earthworms and geckos.
+The primary diet of adult A. stolatum is small amphibians such as frogs and toads, but they are also known to consume earthworms, small lizards and rodents.

 Life history

 Keelbacks are oviparous.
 Mating is thought to take place during the aestivation period.
 Gravid females have been found from April to August and eggs are laid in underground holes from May to September.
-The snake lays a clutch of 5 to 10 pure white eggs.
+The snake lays a clutch of 5 to 15 pure white eggs.
 Females remain with eggs till they hatch.
-The young snakes are 13 to 17 cm at birth and eat small frogs, tadpoles, fish, earthworms and insects.
+The young snakes are 9-14 cm at birth and eat insects, tadpoles, small toads and frogs.

 Behavior

 The buff striped keelback is diurnal, and although mostly seen on land, it can readily take to water.
-It has long rear teeth for catching frogs and toads.

 The buff striped keelback is nonvenomous and totally harmless.
 When alarmed, it inflates its body causing the bright interscale colours to be exposed.
 Sometimes, the snake flattens and narrows its head to form a hood.
 This behaviour sometimes causes the species to be mistaken by laypersons for a baby cobra.

 The snake aestivates during hot weather and appears at the end of summer.
 It is abundant during the rains.
 In north India, the striped keelback hibernates 25 to 45 cm (about 10 to 18 inches) under the ground in soil, amongst grass roots.